Ron-Robert Zieler: International career

 Zieler playing for the national team against Ukraine on 11 November 2011.

 In 2008, Zieler kept goal for the German under-19 side that won the 2008 UEFA European Under-19 Championship and played with the U-20 at 2009 FIFA U-20 World Cup.

 He was called up to the senior squad in August 2011, at first without making an appearance.

 On 11 November 2011, 22-year-old Zieler played in the senior side 3–3 draw against Ukraine and was the 50th debutant of the Joachim Löw-era.
 He conceded all three goals within 17 minutes in the first half, without having saved a single shot until half time break, but observers found that all three goals were not his fault, and in the second half he showed a couple of brilliant saves to keep the score down.
 He is the first keeper since 1954 to concede as many as 3 goals (or more) in a debut match for Germany.

 On 28 May 2012, Zieler was named the third goalkeeper of the German squad for the 2012 European Championship, remaining as back-up as they reached the semi-finals.
-On 15 August 2012, he started in net in a friendly match against Argentina and was sent off, becoming the first German goalkeeper to earn a red card since the founding of the Germany national team.
+On 15 August 2012, he started in net in a friendly match against Argentina and was sent off, becoming the first, and only, German goalkeeper to earn a red card since the founding of the Germany national team.
 He was sent off after half an hour for conceding a penalty with a foul on José Sosa, but replacement Marc-André ter Stegen saved the penalty from Lionel Messi.

 On 2 June 2014, Zieler was again named the third goalkeeper of the German squad for the 2014 FIFA World Cup, remaining as back-up as they reached the final and won it for the fourth time.
 However, in the 2016 European Championship, Zieler was left out of the 23-man squad for Germany.